AriFordsham/GHCWiki/compiler-performance.md

   - A **lot** more calls to `map`, over 100 more!
 Maybe inliner failure?
   - Over **twice** as many calls to `ghc-prim:GHC.Classes.$fEqChar_$c=={v r90O}` (& similar functions).
 Also over twice as many calls to `elem`,
-  - Similarly, many more calls to other specializations, like `base:Text.ParserCombinators.ReadP.$fMonadPlusP_$cmplus{v r1sr}`, which adds even more allocations (from 301 to 3928!)
+  - Similarly, many more calls to other specializations, like `base:Text.ParserCombinators.ReadP.$fMonadPlusP_$cmplus{v r1sr}`, which adds even more allocations (from 301 to 3928 for this one entry!)
-  - Basically the same story up to HEAD!
+  - Basically the same story up to `HEAD`!

 ##### 7.8 to 7.10